ATA Truck Tonnage Index Inches Down in December

 [Stay on top of transportation news: Get TTNews in your inbox.]

 The ATA For-Hire Truck Tonnage Index decreased 1.1% to 111.3 last month from 112.6 in November and declined 3.2% compared with December 2023 on a seasonally adjusted basis.
-The entire year of 2024 was a mix of sequential increases and declines with the market still searching for stability as carriers continue to contend with sluggish volumes.
+All of 2024 marked a mix of sequential increases and declines, with the market still searching for stability as carriers continue to contend with sluggish volumes.

 “For the first time since March and April, truck tonnage contracted for two consecutive months,” ATA Chief Economist Bob Costello said in a Jan.
 21 release.
 “Tonnage fell 1.8% in November, bringing the two-month total decrease to 2.9%, pushing tonnage to its lowest level since January 2024.
 Sluggishness in factory output continues to weigh on freight volumes, but another drag on the index has been fleet growth at private carriers, which is holding back how much freight is flowing to for-hire carriers.”